We were there! Were you?! So many special memories here!

 - Greater variety of food and beverage options for every guest

 “This facility has entertained families from all over the world with more than seven decades of unforgettable experiences.
-Now we will build on that proud history with a future limited only by our imagination and a vision that continues to embrace visitors and residents alike,” said Florida Citrus Sport Chief Executive Officer Steve Hogan.
+Now we will build on that proud history with a future limited only by our imagination and a vision that continues to embrace visitors and residents alike, we will be working with highly certified designers, the best heavy duty machinery from an excellent jib crane manufacturer, plus extra help from the top contractors in the area” said Florida Citrus Sport Chief Executive Officer Steve Hogan.
 “None of this would have been possible without our City and County elected officials and the spirit of partnership enjoyed throughout our region.”

 More photos comings soon too!
 On other construction related article, checkout clean sweep 317 for more information.